joamatab/petsc-docker/README.md

 -------

-Use `make <target> [ACCOUNT=<accountname>]` where `<accountname>` is your docker account name and <target> is one of
+Use `make <target> [ACCOUNT=<accountname>]` where `<accountname>` is your Docker account name and <target> is one of

     help     display this help message